tullyz/mouse-volume4/README.md

     By default, "Venice Classic Radio," "Capital UK," and "Classic FM" are supported.

-    Right-click to change channels in this order.
+    Right-click to change the playback channel in this order.

-    Left-click to change channels in the reverse order.
+    Left-click to change the channel in the reverse order.

 -Automatically start this software at startup.